workitmakeit/email-validator/README.md

 4. (KV storage only) Create each KV namespace described in the `wrangler.toml` file using `wrangler kv:namespace create NAMESPACE_NAME` or the Cloudflare Dashboard.

+5. Define the desired forms with the form definition tool: `npm run manage-forms` or `yarn manage-forms`.
+You can also enter the form definition manually into KV using a JSON format.
+See the type definition for [FormReference](./src/abstract_storage.ts) for a structure.

-5. Deploy the worker using `wrangler publish` or the Cloudflare Dashboard.
+6. Deploy the worker using `wrangler publish` or the Cloudflare Dashboard.

-6. Create an HTML form, using the worker's verify-email route as the action address.
+7. Create an HTML form, using the worker's verify_email route as the action address.

 Example HTML form: